-Wells Fargo pauses diverse slate hiring policy after reports of fake job interviews
+Wells Fargo Pauses Diverse Slate Hiring Policy After Reports of Fake Job Interviews

 - Charles ScharfAmerican businessperson, the chief executive officer and president of Wells Fargo (born 1965)

-(Reuters) - Wells Fargo & Co is pausing a hiring policy that requires recruiters to interview a diverse pool of candidates, after the New York Times reported such interviews were often fake and conducted even though the job had already been promised to someone else.
+Wells Fargo & Co. is pausing a hiring policy that requires recruiters to interview a diverse pool of candidates, after the New York Times reported such interviews were often fake and conducted even though the job had already been promised to someone else.

 The bank also plans to conduct a review of its diverse slate guidelines, Chief Executive Officer Charles Scharf told staff on Monday, according to a memo seen by Reuters.